 - Good vegetarian options.

 Ceru is fairly new to the London gluten free scene but except for the pitta bread everything is gluten free and super delicious – especially the golden, crispy, mega calamari.
-It is located near some top London attractions such as the Science Museum, Natural History Museum, Victoria and Albert Museum and The Royal Albert Hall making it the perfect place for brunch or dinner on days out to these locations.
+It is located in South Kensington near some top London attractions such as the Science Museum, Natural History Museum, Victoria and Albert Museum and The Royal Albert Hall making it the perfect place for brunch or dinner on days out to these locations.

 - Location – many branches in London.